-Relationship building has shown underline benefits to improving the classroom’s education level.
+Relationship building has shown underlying benefits to improving the classroom’s education level.
 However, several reasons back the need for positive teacher-student relationships, such as:

 1. Strengthen Academic Structure

 Improving academic performance is the ultimate goal of a teacher.
 Therefore, every educator aims to provide personalized training to their students.
-With the positive relationship, teachers can better understand the intellectual level of each student and customize lessons for them.
-This, in return, creates an engaging environment in the classroom that pushes students to learn new things.
+With a positive relationship, teachers can better understand the intellectual level of each student and customize lessons for them.
+In return, this creates an engaging classroom environment that pushes students to learn new things.

 2. Safe and Comfortable Learning

-Students will feel more comfortable in the classroom when they have casual relationships with their teachers.
+Students will feel more comfortable in the classroom with casual relationships with their teachers.
 Students can openly share their opinions or discuss their problems with teachers when they feel safe around them.

 3. Strengthen Parent-teacher Relationships

 Positive teacher-student relationships can strengthen parent-teacher relationships.
-When teachers have cordial relationships with their students, they can better understand their mental state.
-This, in return, will help teachers to provide insightful reports to parents about their kids’ performance.
-Moreover, teachers can coordinate with parents to create more enjoyable and productive learning strategies for students.
+Teachers can better understand their students’ mental state when they have cordial relationships with them.
+In return, this will help teachers provide insightful reports to parents about their kids’ performance.
+Moreover, teachers can coordinate with parents to create more enjoyable and productive student learning strategies.

 4. Boost Good Behavior Among Teens

 The University of Cambridge has presented a study showing that positive teacher-student relationships boost good behavior in teenagers for up to 4 years.
-That means teachers should start building relationships with 10-11 years old students to develop ‘prosocial’ behavior among them like altruism and cooperation.
+That means teachers should start building relationships with 10-11-year-old students to develop ‘prosocial’ behavior among them, such as altruism and cooperation.
 It will reduce behavior problems in the classroom, such as aggression, bullying, and rebellion.